Prostate Cancer

 What is the prostate gland?

-Prostate cancer is when abnormal cells grow in the prostate gland.
 Prostate cancer is one of the most common types of cancer in men.
-Most types of prostate cancer grow slowly, but some types can be aggressive.
-This means the cancer grows quickly and can spread to other parts of the body.
+Most types of prostate cancer grow slowly.
+However, some types can grow quickly and spread to other parts of the body.
 When cancer spreads, healthcare providers say the cancer has “metastasized.”

 SYMPTOMS